Following is an overview of shareholder forms available to download. Please contact the NOK office with any questions or if you need assistance.

 Elders, please just let us know if you need us to come to you.

 This form ensures your NOK, NOK Shareholder Permanent Fund Trust and NOK Benefits Trust mailings (including distribution and dividend checks) reach you when you experience a change of address.
-Address change requests are accepted up to two weeks prior to any regular dividend or distribution.
+Address change requests are accepted up to one week prior to any regular dividend or distribution.

-If you’d like to have your NOK dividends, NOK Shareholder Permanent Fund Trust distributions and NOK Benefits Trust distributions deposited directly to your bank account, please fill out and return an authorization for direct deposit with the required documentation no later than the first business day of the distribution month in order for it to be effective for that distribution.
+If you’d like to have your NOK dividends, NOK Shareholder Permanent Fund Trust distributions and NOK Benefits Trust distributions deposited directly to your bank account, please fill out and return an authorization for direct deposit with the required documentation no later than three weeks prior to the day of the distribution.
 Effective September 1, 2019, shareholders electing direct deposit will only receive paper statements if they are requested.

 If your name has changed or the name of the shareholder for which you serve as custodian has changed (for example through marriage, divorce or adoption), NOK requires a completed change of name form with a copy of the document authorizing the legal name change (for example, copy of a marriage, divorce or adoption decree).
-Please submit your Name Change Form with the required documentation no later than the first business day of the distribution month in order for it to be effective for that distribution.
+Please submit your Name Change Form with the required documentation no later than three weeks prior to the day of the distribution.

 NOK strongly encourages all shareholders to complete and return a NOK Stock Will to provide for disposition of NOK Stock, NOK Shareholder Permanent Fund Trust Units, and NOK Benefits Trust Units as you intend them to be disposed (a reminder that the NOK Shareholder Permanent Fund Trust Amended Agreement and the NOK Benefits Trust Agreement both now require Trust Units to be transferred only at the same time and in the same manner as corresponding shares of NOK Common Stock.
 In other words, transfer of NOK shares and Trust Units are now identical and require a single NOK Stock Will).
 NOK has a strict policy in place to keep your Stock Will confidential.
 After a Stock Will is checked for completion, it is sealed and retained in NOK’s confidential records.
 NOK will not disclose the contents of your Stock Will to anyone - even family members - without your expressed permission.